SteelCompendium/compendium/docs/Classes/Talent/2nd-Level Features/2nd-Level Tradition Feature/Ease Their Fall.md

 # Ease Their Fall

-Whenever you land from falling, or a falling creature lands within 2 of you, you can reduce the falling damage by 2 + your Reason.
+Whenever you land after a fall, or if any falling creature lands within 2 squares of you, you can use a free triggered action to reduce the falling damage by an amount equal to 2 + your Reason score.